axelarnetwork/test-webdocs/docs/roles/node/axl-from-evm.md

 To send a transaction to `{GATEWAY_ADDR}` using Metamask: paste hex from `execute_data` above into "Hex Data" field.
 (Do not send tokens!)

-Optional: Check your Axelar `validator` account AXL token balance as per [Basic management of your Axelar node](/setup/basic.md) so that you can observe balance change.
+Optional: Check your Axelar `validator` account AXL token balance as per [Basic node management](basic) so that you can observe balance change.

 Execute the pending transfer: